rapyuta-robotics/alica/supplementary/alica_ros1/alica_ros_turtlesim/README.md

 2. Enter 'Master' as the plan name and check the Master Plan checkbox at the bottom.
 3. Set the frequency of the plan to 0.
 4. Set the library name to libalica-turtlesim (Note: for all alica elements fill in the library name as libalica-turtlesim with the exceptions being:
-   Conditions- All(Any)Child(Success)Failure should have library name as libalica-utils & the behaviour WaitForTrigger should have library name as libalica-ros-utils)
+   Conditions- All(Any)Child(Success)Failure should have library name as alica_standard_library & the behaviour WaitForTrigger should have library name as libalica-ros-utils)
 5. Click on "Create New" to create the Master Plan.

 On the top left you will see a tab for your newly created Master Plan.